 LID is a form of on-site urban infrastructure design that uses a suite of technologies intended to imitate pre-urbanization (natural) hydrologic conditions.
 One of the most prominent effects of urbanization is the drastic increase in impervious surfaces, and thus, stormwater runoff.
 LID is meant to capture, remove (through infiltration), and slow runoff to reduce the impacts of the urban landscape.
 Designed to capture stormwater on-site, LID treats runoff before it can reach downstream waterbodies.
 Examples of LID include green roofs, bioswales, bioretention, permeable pavement, and gravel infiltration trenches.
 Green streets and LID utilize several of the same technologies.
-In the prioritization process, LID retrofit refers to projects that incorporate green infrastructure to treat runoff from individual parcels on-site, while green streets refer to infrastructure located in the public right-of-way that manage roadway and some adjacent parcel runoff.
+In the prioritization process, LID retrofit refers to projects that incorporate green infrastructure to treat runoff from individual public parcels on-site, while green streets refer to infrastructure located in the public right-of-way that manage roadway and some adjacent parcel runoff.
+Like green streets, LID may be implemented to effectively address areas that experience localized flooding.